-Please let us know in advance when you are planning to visit the campus by writing or telephoning the Admissions Office.
+Please let us know in advance when you are planning to visit the campus by writing or telephoning the Office of Admissions.

-When you arrive on campus, come to our office in Marsh Hall, which is the main adminstration building in the center of campus facing College Way.
+When you arrive on campus, come to our office in Marsh

+Hall, which is the main administration building in the center of campus facing College Way.